 This may be a very accurate description for most students and if that sounds like you, right-on!
 I envy you immensely and respect you 100%, having the skill to healthily balance schoolwork and keg-stands is one that takes a lot of self-will and late night cram study sessions to figure out.

 For some (myself included) we don’t get that ideal college experience.
-Our university years are spent working full-time to pay for our overly priced apartment rent, school books and loan repayments in between maintaining a scholarship required GPA trying to squeeze in time for some sort of out-of-work interpersonal relationships before spending our rare downtime trying to network ourselves in the professional world so we can PRAY to get a job as soon as graduation (Which is in 6 months, mind you!
-Where did my first three years go?!) so we’ll never have to hear the words “Can you pick up another table?” again.
+Our university years are spent working full-time to pay for our over-priced apartment rent, school books and loan repayments.
+All while maintaining a scholarship required GPA and trying to squeeze in time for some out-of-work interpersonal relationships, all before spending our rare downtime trying to network ourselves in the professional world so we can PRAY to get a job as soon as graduation comes.
+(Which is in 6 months, mind you!
+Where did my first three years go?!)
+All of this so we’ll never have to hear the words “Can you pick up another table?” again.
 Oh, and yes we still need to eat and sleep like any functioning human being.

 Suddenly the infamous 2007 Britney meltdown doesn’t seem so psychopathic as we had once thought.

 So what advice do I have for those who can relate to my mildly complain-y rant?
 Well, you know (or will soon) that it is tough.
 Running off of 4 hours of sleep with only coffee and instant oatmeal while looking like an acceptable form of society isn’t the easiest thing to do.